FIWARE/tutorials.NGSI-v2/docs/big-data-flink.md

 ## Logger - NGSI-LD

-The same example is provided for data in the NGSI LD format (`LoggerLD.scala`).
+The same example is provided for data in the NGSI-LD format (`LoggerLD.scala`).
 This example makes use of the NGSILDSource provided by the Orion Flink Connector in order to receive messages in the NGSI LD format.
 The only part of the code that changes is the declaration of the source: